South Shore School is a public PreK to 8th grade school in southeast Seattle.

 Literacy

 The role of the literacy coach is to work with teachers, instructional assistants, and students to increase competency in English Language Arts.
-In the Spring of 2018, the school implemented the SIPPS (Systematic Instruction in Phoneme Awareness, Phonics, and Sight Words) program for its K-5 students and beginning Fall 2019, fully implemented it throughout the school.
+In the Spring of 2018, the school implemented the SIPPS (Systematic Instruction in Phoneme Awareness, Phonics, and Sight Words) program for its K-5 students and, beginning Fall 2019, fully implemented it throughout the school.
 The goal of the SIPPS program is to target the specific needs of each student and work to increase fluency through phonemic instruction, spelling, and sight word recognition.
 Students break apart into groups based on skill level and work with trained instructional assistants to increase their skills.
 Students are periodically tested and instruction is modified to their new level.
 The Literacy Coach closely monitors students to ensure they are progressing through the program.
+The school also contracts with TIPS (Tutors Impacting Public Schools) to provide support for students as they learn to read.

 Professional Development